mholmboe/peakipy/README.md

-# PeakPilot profile fitting application
+# PeakiPy profile fitting application

 A GUI application for fitting experimental X/Y data with multiple theoretical peak shapes and advanced baseline correction.
 A CLI batch processing option is also available for automated workflows.